 Trading Partner Portal: Mexico

 In the last 20 years, two-way trade in goods between Mexico and the United States increased dramatically from $81.4 billion in 1993 to $525 billion in 2016.
 Mexico has remained the United States’ second largest export market since 1995, with a total value of $242 billion in 2017.
 Top export categories from the U.S. to Mexico included computer and electronic products, transportation equipment, chemicals, and non-electrical machinery.

-Also in 2015, California imported $46.4 billion in goods from Mexico, a $5 billion increase from 2014.
+Also in 2016, California imported $46.35 billion in goods from Mexico, a $5 billion increase from 2014.
 The top import categories were transportation equipment, computer and electronic products, agricultural products, and electrical equipment.
-California is the second largest importing state for good from Mexico.
+California is the second largest importing state for goods from Mexico.

-According to a September 2014 report by Visit California, nearly 7.5 million people visited California from Mexico in 2013, spending nearly $3 billion.
+According to a December 2016 report by Visit California, nearly 7.8 million people visited California from Mexico in 2015, spending over $3 billion.
 Mexico sends more visitors to California than any other country by a wide margin.